Add, remove & assign phone numbers on demand

 Group broadcasts: No need to individually send messages to your customers.
 You can broadcast messages to entire groups.

-Highly affordable: Made for small businesses, Chalkboard is budget-friendly and comes with a 14-day free trial.
+Highly affordable: Made for small businesses, Chalkboard is budget-friendly.

 While Google Voice has its advantages, it's time to consider some better alternatives if you run a small business or are a freelancer